 - Moist: The full cup of sour cream (or Greek yogurt) makes these muffins extra moist!

 - Buttery: I tested these recipes with oil and butter and definitely preferred the flavor that butter added.

 - Easy to Make: No mixer needed and the batter for these lemon chia muffins comes together in minutes!

 - Flavorful: Who wouldn’t love a homemade muffin made with sweet vanilla, fresh lemon juice and lemon zest and topped with lemon zest?!

-- Next, whisk together the flour, sugar, baking powder, baking soda, salt, chia seeds, and lemon zest in a large bowl.
+- Whisk to combine the flour, sugar, baking powder, baking soda, salt, chia seeds, and lemon zest in a large bowl.

 - In a separate bowl, mix together all of your wet ingredients: the melted butter, vanilla extract, sour cream (or Greek yogurt), lemon juice and one egg.

 - Pour the wet ingredients into the dry mixture and fold everything together.
 Be careful not to over mix!